AttoMap-310

 Highest Resolution of any XRF Microscope on the Market

-Micro x-ray fluorescence (microXRF) as a technique provides excellent sensitivity for compositional analysis, with sensitivities typically 1000X that of electron-based spectroscopy (ppm vs. ppt).
-The major limitation for laboratory-based microXRF has been the spot sizes achievable, which are typically around 20-50 µm.
-Sigray AttoMap achieves the highest spatial resolutions available on the order of single digit micrometers (3-5 µm) through the use of Sigray’s proprietary x-ray focusing optics.
-These x-ray focusing optics are much higher in efficiency and produce far smaller spot sizes than the polycapillary optics used by other laboratory microXRFs.
+Micro x-ray fluorescence (microXRF) provides excellent sensitivity for compositional analysis, typically offering 1000X the sensitivity of electron-based spectroscopy (ppm vs. ppt).
+The primary limitation of laboratory-based microXRF has been the achievable spot sizes, which are typically around 20-50 µm.
+Sigray’s AttoMap achieves the highest spatial resolutions available, in the range of single-digit micrometers (3-5 µm), through its proprietary x-ray focusing optics.
+These optics are significantly more efficient and produce much smaller spot sizes than the polycapillary optics used by other laboratory microXRFs.

 Sub-ppm Sensitivities (Sub-Femtogram)

-AttoMap achieves unprecedented sensitivities at absolute detection limits of sub-femtogram and relative detection limits of sub-parts per million.
-This enables microscopy of trace element distributions at good throughput.
-The system’s accuracy and speed are why the AttoMap has been adopted by leading semiconductor companies for monitoring processes involving trace-level dopants.
+AttoMap achieves unprecedented sensitivity, with absolute detection limits in the sub-femtogram range and relative detection limits in the sub-parts per million range.
+This enables high-throughput microscopy of trace element distributions.
+The system’s accuracy and speed have led to its adoption by leading semiconductor companies for monitoring processes involving trace-level dopants.

 Cobalt laddered measurements demonstrating lower limit of detection (LLD) of 0.03 Angstroms equivalent film thickness, or around 8.75 x 10^12 atoms/cm^2